Exploitation of labour: Surplus labour and labour theory of value

 In the Marxist critique of political economy, exploiters appropriate another's surplus labour, which is the amount of labour exceeding what is necessary for the reproduction of a worker's labour power and basic living conditions.
 In other terms, this entails the worker being able to maintain living conditions sufficient to be able to continue work.
 Marx does not attempt to tie this solely to capitalist institutions as he notes how historically, there are accounts of this appropriation of surplus labour in institutions with forced labour, like those based on slavery and feudal societies.
-However, the difference he emphasizes is the fact that when this appropriation of surplus labour occurs in societies like capitalist ones, it is occurring in institutions having abolished forced labour and resting on free labour.
-This comes from Marx's labour theory of value which means that, for any commodity, the price (or wage) of labor power is determined by its cost of production—namely, the quantity of socially necessary labor time required to produce it.
+However, the difference he emphasises is the fact that when this appropriation of surplus labour occurs in societies like capitalist ones, it is occurring in institutions having abolished forced labour and resting on free labour.
+This comes from Marx's labour theory of value which means that, for any commodity, the price (or wage) of labour power is determined by its cost of production—namely, the quantity of socially necessary labour time required to produce it.

 Marxists posit that labour as commodity, which is how they regard wage labour, provides an absolutely fundamental point of attack against capitalism.
 One philosopher noted "that the conception of the worker's labor as a commodity confirms Marx's stigmatisation of the wage system of private capitalism as 'wage-slavery;' that is, as an instrument of the capitalist's for reducing the worker's condition to that of a slave, if not below it".

 In a capitalist economy, workers are paid according to this value and value is the source of all wealth.
 Value is determined by a good's particular utility for an actor and if the good results from human activity, it must be understood as a product of concrete labour, qualitatively defined labour.
 Capitalists are able to purchase labour power from the workers, who can only bring their own labour power in the market.
 Once capitalists are able to pay the worker less than the value produced by their labour, surplus labour forms and this results in the capitalists' profits.
 This is what Marx meant by "surplus value", which he saw as "an exact expression for the degree of exploitation of labor-power by capital, or of the laborer by the capitalist".
 This profit is used to pay for overhead and personal consumption by the capitalist, but was most importantly used to accelerate growth and thus promote a greater system of exploitation.

 The degree of exploitation of labour power is dictated by the rate of surplus value as the proportion between surplus value/product and necessary value/product.
-The surplus value/product is the materialized surplus labour or surplus labour time while the necessary value/product is materialized necessary labour in regard to workers, like the reproduction of the labour power.
+The surplus value/product is the materialised surplus labour or surplus labour time while the necessary value/product is materialised necessary labour in regard to workers, like the reproduction of the labour power.
 Marx called the rate of surplus value an "exact expression of the degree of exploitation of labour power by capital".